SmartPracticeschool/SBSPS-Challenge-1029-AI-powered-Public-Transport-Management-System/README.md

 ![Block Diagram 1](IMG/BD1.png)

 For Optimal number of vehicles, there are two modules which will help us in determining the number of buses needed to be scheduled.
-The first module will allocated/determine the number of bus for whole day in a Time wise manner, The second module which dynamic will help us in to increase or decrease the number of buses in real time depending on the crowd in buses.
+The first module will allocated/determine the number of bus for whole day in a Time wise manner depending upon the previous data, The second module which dynamic will help us in to increase or decrease the number of buses in real time depending on the crowd in buses.
 The Number of buses is been counted by the number of crowd and number of sitting capacity of a bus.

 ## Novelty/Uniqueness